wp-plugins/very-simple-knowledge-base/readme.txt

 Because I used css selector 'nth-of-type' it might not display 100% in IE8 and older.

 = Translation =
-This plugin is translation-ready (Dutch translation included).
+Dutch translation included.
 Only things that can be translated are dashboard name and plugin description.
+More translations are very welcome!
+Please contact me via my website.

 = CREDITS =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!